Greek Gods & Manga – Library TBR

 Wolf Gone Wild by Juliette Cross

 Evie Savoie is a hex breaker.
 Evie is one of the older sisters in her witch’s coven.
-Based in New Orleans, Evie and her family run a variety of businesses including a storefront and a bar.
-During a shift, she’s sought out by Mateo Cruz, a werewolf who’s been unable to change into his wolf and it’s causing him stress.
-Mateo has to constantly fight off his wolf persona on a daily basis which is interfering with his art commissions.
-Evie agrees to help Mateo which leads to them getting closer along with uncovering the mystery of who placed the hex on Mateo.
+Based in New Orleans, Evie and her family run a variety of businesses, including a storefront and a bar.
+During a shift, she’s sought out by Mateo Cruz, a werewolf who’s been unable to change into his wolf, and it’s causing him stress.
+Mateo has to constantly fight off his wolf persona daily, which is interfering with his art commissions.
+Evie agrees to help Mateo, which leads to them getting closer, along with uncovering the mystery of who placed the hex on Mateo.

 I liked Wolf Gone Wild.
 It wasn’t my favorite book this year, but I’m glad I read it.
-I think Wolf Gone Wild sets up the series as the future romance books star Evie’s siblings.
-I want to read Jules’s story as she is the oldest sister and it’s hinted that she has a fling with a vampire.
+I think Wolf Gone Wild sets up the series as the future romance books focus on Evie’s siblings.
+I want to read Jules’s story as she is the oldest sister, and it’s hinted that she has a fling with a vampire.
 I rated Wolf Gone Wild four stars on Goodreads.

 Bettie Page and Captain Carter – Comics I’m Loving